 Capitol Reef National Park is located near Torrey, Utah.
-It encompasses almost 250,000 acres of geologically significant desert landscapes.
 According to the National Park Service, the name capitol refers to the white domes of Navajo Sandstone that resemble capitol building domes, and the name reef refers to the rocky cliffs that are a barrier to travel, like a coral reef.

 Portfolio of Capitol Reef photographs

 Why is Capitol Reef National Park significant?